The Price of Competition: Effect Size Heterogeneity Matters in High Dimensions

 \subsection{Acknowledgments}

 We would like to thank Ma{\l}gorzata Bogdan, Emmanuel Cand\`es, Edward George, Pragya Sur, and Nancy Zhang for stimulating discussions.
+We are grateful to the referees and associate editor for their constructive comments that helped improve the presentation of this work.
 This work was supported in part by NSF through CAREER DMS-1847415, CCF-1763314, and CCF-1934876, the Wharton Dean's Research Fund, and a Facebook Faculty Research Award.

 { }